DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 ## Press Key

-Presses the specified keyboard key.
+Press the specified keyboard key.

 Parameter | Type | Description
 --------- | ----- | -------------
-*Key* | String | The sequence of keys and key combinations to be pressed.
+*Key* | String | The sequence of pressed keys and key combinations.

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).

 ## Drag

-Drags a webpage element to the specified location.
+Drag a webpage element to the specified location.

 Parameter | Type  | Description
 --------- | ----- | -------------
 *[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element being dragged.
-*DragOffsetX* | Number | An X-offset of the drop coordinates from the mouse pointer's initial position.
+*DragOffsetX* | Number | The drop coordinates' X-offset from the mouse pointer's initial position.
-*DragOffsetY* | Number | An Y-offset of the drop coordinates from the mouse pointer's initial position.
+*DragOffsetY* | Number | The drop coordinates' Y-offset from the mouse pointer's initial position.

 You can also specify additional parameters for the action.
 See [Mouse Action Options](action-options.md#mouse-action-options).

 ## Drag To Element

-Drags a webpage element to another element.
+Drag a webpage element to another element.

 Parameter | Type  | Description
 --------- | ----- | -------------